timbru31/spigot-anti-piracy-backend/README.md

 ### Development

-You can watch the `app.js` for file changes via the task
+You can watch the `app.ts` for file changes via the task
 ```shell
 $ npm run watch
 ```